-A bound copy of excerpts from For Common Things will be mailed to your home address in early August, courtesy of the Sphinx Foundation at Dartmouth.
+A copy of Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives will be mailed to your home address in early August, courtesy of the Sphinx Foundation at Dartmouth.

 We thank them for their generosity in support of new students.

 Each year, a member of the Dartmouth faculty is asked to curate a Shared Academic Experience to meaningfully engage incoming students and encourage community dialogue and personal reflection.

 This year, Thalia Wheatley, an associate professor in the Psychological and Brain Sciences Department, has selected the book Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives by Nicholas Christakis and James Fowler to launch our shared "Experience."